AlonzoLeeeooo/StableV2V/README.md

 <!-- omit in toc -->
 # News
 - [Nov.
+18th] We updated the codebase of StableV2V.
+- [Nov.
 17th] We updated our [project page](https://alonzoleeeooo.github.io/StableV2V/).

 <!-- omit in toc -->